Kot Engenharia

 Figure 1.3: Utilization rates in elements of the boom discharge region.
 [1]

-In the area where the mast connects to the slewing bogies, a non-conformity was found in the mast beam stiffener, which does not have a complementary plate to soften the stresses acting in the area.
-As a result, the existing element concentrates all the stress received, generating a stress peak.
-This failure is shown in Figure 1.4.
+In addition, at the point where the mast connects to the swivel brackets, a non-conformity was found in the mast beam stiffener, which lacks a gusset plate to relieve the stresses acting in that area.
+As a result, the existing component concentrates all the applied stress, creating a stress peak.
+This non-conformity is shown in Figure 1.4.

 Kot-04_structural-analysis-of-ore-stacker_Indices-of-use-in-elements